-The federal government has a need for a tremendous amount of supplies and services, many with short turnaround times and long-term commitments.
-Thus, the government established governmentwide contracting programs, the largest and most successful are the GSA Schedules Program.
+The federal government needs a tremendous amount of supplies and services, many with short turnaround times and long-term commitments.
+Thus, the government established governmentwide contracting programs; the largest and most successful are the GSA Schedules Program.

 GSA Schedules meet all the requirements of the Federal Acquisition Regulations (FAR), including competition requirements, key labor and socioeconomic requirements, and federal trade agreement requirements.
 The schedules, fully compliant, provide buyers and sellers with an opportunity for streamlined, targeted acquisition in a fierce marketplace.

-The federal contracting sphere is expansive, with opportunities available to sell to multiple agencies and organizations both within and beyond the federal government.
+The federal contracting sphere is expansive, with opportunities to sell to multiple agencies and organizations within and beyond the federal government.
 So, who buys through the GSA schedules?

 - The Federal Government: Civilian and military agencies